Metalnem/aes-gcm-siv/index.md

 C# implementation of [AES-GCM-SIV] nonce misuse-resistant authenticated encryption, defined in [draft-irtf-cfrg-gcmsiv-08].
 It's based on the [C intrinsics code] written by Shay Gueron.
-This library uses C# platform intrinsics, which is why you need .NET Core 3.0 (currently available in alpha) to use it.
+This library uses C# platform intrinsics, which is why you need .NET Core 3.0 (currently available in alpha) in order to use it.

 [nuget-shield]: https://img.shields.io/nuget/v/AES-GCM-SIV.svg
 [nuget-link]: https://www.nuget.org/packages/AES-GCM-SIV